 Obsessive Compulsive Disorder (OCD) is defined as intensely disturbing thoughts and repetitive behaviors.
 According to the neurobiological model, OCD is associated with motor areas, cortico-striato-thalamo-cortical pathways, prefrontal cortex and orbitofrontal cortex.
 Deep TMS aims at the medial prefrontal cortex and anterior cingulate cortex.
 Emotional and cognitive processes become integrated, while the there is an improvement in the control, attention, planning and short-term memory functions of the patient through the deep stimulation of such areas.

-Deep TMS and Panic Disorder
+Deep TMS and Anxiety Disorder